inf3cti0n95/Otaku-Codes/_posts/2017-05-26-web-apps-on-steroids-progressive-web-apps-introduction.markdown

 >
 > --<cite>[Addy Osmani](https://github.com/addyosmani)</cite>

+Or to find answer to this question is same as finding answer to any other question nowadays, "Ask Google" and If you are lazy not to ask Google, Let me google that for you - [click here](http://letmegooglethat.com/?q=progressive+web+app+checklist) and Go to the First link you find out.

+PWA's are quintessentially Web Apps with enhanced User Experience leveraging the power of latest web technologies like [Service Workers](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers#what_is_a_service_worker), [Web App Manifests](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/) etc.

 In a nutshell, <span style="background-color: #d6ebf2">&nbsp;Progressive Web Apps are Web Apps on steroids </span>, supercharged to give end users a Native App like experience.

-PWA's are quintessentially Web Apps with enhanced User Experience leveraging the power of latest web technologies like [Service Workers](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers#what_is_a_service_worker), [Web App Manifests](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/) etc.

-#### Is my Web App, a Progressive Web App ?

-To find answer to this question is same as finding answer to any other question nowadays, "Ask Google" and If you are lazy not to ask Google, Let me google that for you - [click here](http://letmegooglethat.com/?q=progressive+web+app+checklist) and Go to the First link you find out.

 I've listed some steroids Web Apps need to take to call it a PWA.